kcaylee/kcaylee/README.md

 # 👋 Hello, I'm Kaylee!

 🎓 **Software Engineering Student @ Belgium Campus**
-💻 **Full-Stack Developer | Intern at First Digital**
+💻 **Aspiring Full-Stack Developer | Intern at First Digital**

 ---
 ## 🌟 About Me

-I'm a dedicated and adaptable Software Engineering student with a passion for technology and problem-solving.
-My journey in computing has equipped me with a solid foundation in programming and software development principles.
-I thrive in collaborative environments and I am always eager to learn and take on new challenges.
+I’m a final-year Bachelor of Computing student at Belgium Campus, specializing in Software Engineering and working toward becoming a full-stack developer.
+I thrive on turning complex problems into clean, user-focused solutions and I love the learning that comes with it.

-💼 I’m currently working as a **Intern Developer at First Digital**, where I’m gaining real-world experience in building scalable applications, collaborating with agile teams, and using tools like **Nintex** to automate workflows and streamline business processes.
+Currently, I’m an **Intern Developer at First Digital**, where I contribute to building scalable applications and automating business processes using tools like **Nintex**.
+This role has deepened my understanding of both back-end logic and front-end usability, while also strengthening my skills in teamwork, adaptability, and clear communication.

+I work confidently with **Java**, **Python**, **C#**, **JavaScript**, and **SQL**, and I enjoy thinking beyond code to how a solution impacts the user.
+Whether I’m debugging, testing, or enhancing functionality, I aim to write code that adds value and lasts.

 ---
 ## 🔭 Current Focus

-- Building deeper expertise in **full-stack development**, with hands-on experience across frontend and backend technologies
+- Building deeper expertise in **full-stack development**, from UI to database
-- Strengthening my skills in **process automation** using **Nintex**
+- Strengthening my skills in **workflow automation** using **Nintex** (Automation Cloud, K2 Five, Workflow Designer)

+---
-## 🌱 Learning
+## 🌱 Currently Learning

 - Enhancing my proficiency in **Java**, **C#**, **SQL**, and **Python**
-- Exploring **web development frameworks** and best practices in **clean code**, **agile development**, and **workflow automation**
+- Exploring **web development frameworks**, **clean architecture**, and **agile methodologies**

 ---
 ## 🛠️ Technical Skills

 **Languages:**